MirrorBench: A Benchmark to Evaluate Conversational User-Proxy Agents for Human-Likeness: Related Work

 \section{Related Work}

 \paragraph{\textbf{User simulation and user proxies.}} Simulating users to train and evaluate dialogue agents has a long history in NLP \cite{10.1145/3624918.3629549}.
 Early user simulators were typically goal-driven or rule-based, using predefined agendas over dialogue acts to approximate human behavior \cite{10.1109/TASL.2008.2012071}.
 More recently, \emph{LLM-based} user proxies have enabled open-ended interactions that better match real conversational variability, but they also introduce failure modes such as verbosity, role drift, and inconsistent intent adherence.
 For instance, \cite{wang-etal-2025-know} proposes a User Simulator with Implicit Profiles (USP) that infers latent user traits to improve realism beyond naive role-play prompting.
 LLM user proxies are increasingly used as evaluation drivers in interactive testbeds (e.g., tool-use and multi-turn assistant evaluation) \cite{lu-etal-2025-toolsandbox, ahmad2025simulatinguserdiversitytaskoriented, hathidara2025disambiguationcentricfinetuningmakesenterprise}, and related systems generate synthetic human--assistant conversations from seed dialogues \cite{zhu2025dialogueforgellmsimulationhumanchatbot}.
-In parallel, broader agent evaluation and simulation frameworks (e.g., AgentBench \cite{agentbench2023} and AgentScope \cite{agentscope2024}) evaluate \emph{agents in environments} or support large-scale multi-agent rollouts, but do not isolate and benchmark the \emph{human-likeness of the user role} as a first-class object.
-In contrast, \textsc{MirrorBench} evaluates user proxies \emph{directly} by comparing their produced \emph{user utterances} against real-user distributions across multiple conversational regimes, combining judge-based behavioral realism with distributional/lexical realism.
+In parallel, broader agent evaluation frameworks (e.g., AgentBench \cite{agentbench2023} and AgentScope \cite{agentscope2024}) evaluate \emph{agents in environments} but do not isolate the human-likeness of the user role.

+\paragraph{\textbf{User-proxy evaluation.}} SimulatorArena \cite{dou-etal-2025-simulatorarena} investigates if profile-conditioned LLM simulators can \emph{replace human judges} for ranking AI assistants, demonstrating strong rank correlation on two narrow task types (math tutoring, document creation).
+SimUSER \cite{bougie-watanabe-2025-simuser} builds persona-based user agents for recommender system evaluation, measuring non-conversational behavioral alignment (clicks, engagement, etc.) at micro and macro levels.
+Both works treat the simulator as a downstream evaluation tool rather than as a subject of study in its own right.
+Critically, neither measures \emph{lexical diversity} of generated user turns nor examines the tension between realism and diversity, a key finding in our work, where judge-based indistinguishability and human-anchored vocabulary alignment can diverge substantially across datasets and models.

 \paragraph{\textbf{LLMs as judges.}} LLM-as-a-judge evaluation prompts a strong model to rate or compare dialogue quality, reducing reliance on reference answers or large-scale human annotation \cite{liu-etal-2023-g,li-etal-2023-halueval}.
 Systems such as MT-Bench/ChatbotArena \cite{zheng2023judging}, G-Eval \cite{liu-etal-2023-g}, and rubric-driven evaluators such as Prometheus \cite{kim2024prometheus} have enabled scalable, flexible assessments by operationalizing custom criteria in natural language prompts.
 However, most LLM-judge setups focus on evaluating \emph{assistant} outputs, whereas our setting repurposes judge-based evaluation to assess the \emph{user} side and pairs it with explicit calibration controls (HH/PP) and complementary lexical/distributional metrics to better contextualize score magnitudes across datasets and model families.